-Among Al/ANs living in this service area, 16.0% report having been told by a doctor that they have diabetes compared with 8.4% of the general population.
-Al/ANs in this service area have a diabetes mortality rate of 47.0 per 100,000 (data not shown).13 The diabetes mortality rate in the general population in this service area is 20.3 per 100,000 (data not shown).13 This difference is statistically significant.
+Among Al/ANs living in this service area, 12.2% report having been told by a doctor that they have diabetes compared with 6.4% of the general population.
+This difference is statistically significant.

+The diabetes mortality rate in this service area is 106.0 per 100,000 among Al/AN and 18.3 per 100,000 in the general population (data not shown).13 This difference is statistically significant.

-Data Note: Racial misclassification in death records leads to an underestimation of mortality rates in Al/AN populations.3
+Data Note: Racial misclassification in death records leads to an underestimation of mortality rates in AI/AN populations.3

-Figure 17: Ever recieved a diagnosis of diabetes, 2005-2010, SDAIHC service area
+Figure 17: Ever recieved a diagnosis of diabetes, 2005-2010, SDUIH service area